fieldtrip/website/tutorial/headmodel_meg.md

 ---
-title: Creating a volume conduction model of the head for source-reconstruction of MEG data
+title: Creating a volume conduction model of the head for source reconstruction of MEG data
 tags: [tutorial, source, meg, headmodel, mri, plotting, meg-language]
 ---

-# Creating a volume conduction model of the head for source-reconstruction of MEG data
+# Creating a volume conduction model of the head for source reconstruction of MEG data

 ## Introduction